Pregnant women should be offered an anatomy exam as part of standard antenatal care.

 - some cases of cerebral palsy

-If the scan shows that your baby is growing too quickly or too slowly, extra scans may be offered to check your baby's growth.
+If the scan shows that your baby is growing too quickly or too slowly, you may be offered extra scans to check their growth.

-Sometimes extra tests like amniocentesis or CVS sampling might be recommended to confirm a diagnosis.
+Sometimes you will be recommended to have tests like amniocentesis or CVS sampling to confirm a diagnosis.

-Sometimes the radiographer or midwife doing the scan may not be able to see parts of your baby’s body.
+Sometimes the person doing the scan may not be able to see parts of your baby’s body.
 For example, they may not be able to see the genitals to determine your baby's sex.

 If you do not wish to know the sex of your baby during the scan, tell the person doing the scan.

 An ultrasound scan can be a happy event.
 But sometimes they can detect that your baby is unwell.
-Or you might get unexpected news, such as you're expecting more than 1 baby.
+Or you might get unexpected news, such as there is more than 1 baby.